lorenzoromani1983/facebookTranscripts/README.md

 # facebookTranscripts

+#CODE CURRENTLY APPARENTLY BROKEN.
+WILL CHECK ASAP AND CHANGE ITS BEHAVIOR WITH RESPECT TO GOOGLE SEARCH (WILL INTRODUCE API SEARCH, WHICH IS FAR MORE RELIABLE).

 A simple (work in progress) script to extract transcripts from Google-indexed Facebook videos containing high quality transcripts

 Most Facebook videos, live videos, etc that are indexed by Google contain a metadata json embedded into the html.
 This json has a lot of information about the video, including